react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-prop.md

 The `dispatch` function is much less commonly used, but a good escape hatch if you can't do what you need with the available methods such as `navigate`, `goBack` etc. We recommend to avoid using the `dispatch` method often unless absolutely necessary.

-### `dispatch` - Send an action to the router
+### `dispatch`

-Use dispatch to send any navigation action to the router.
-The other navigation functions use dispatch behind the scenes.
+The `dispatch` method lets us send a navigation action object to the router.
+All of the navigation functions like `navigate` use dispatch behind the scenes.

-Note that if you want to dispatch react-navigation actions you should use the action creators provided in this library.
+Note that if you want to dispatch actions you should use the action creators provided in this library instead of writing the action object directly.

 See [Navigation Actions Docs](navigation-actions.md) for a full list of available actions.